dotherightthing/kss-node/demo-dotherightthing/styleguide/demo/resources/css/styleguide.md

 1. exposing modifiers encourages development of reusable code that can be skinned
 1. reused and resuable code = less code to download, less code to maintain
 1. visual documention provides an easy way to check that there are no bugs, oversights, or redundant rules in the CSS
-1. HTML demos assist back-end developers and other front-end developers in troubleshooting integration issues
+1. HTML demos assist back-end developers and other front-end developers in troubleshooting integration issues, and identifying what is in the 'box of bits'
 1. automatic styleguide generation is many times more efficient than manually building a PDF or HTML styleguide and being responsible for its maintenance
 1. a KSS styleguide is 'living' or 'alive' because it updates when your CSS does (when you regenerate it via the commandline)